 Monitoring viral diseases which can be avoided by vaccination

 We focus on laboratory research and surveillance of viral diseases which can be prevented by vaccination.
 For this, we collaborate closely with our fellow colleagues from the service ‘Epidemiology of infectious diseases’.
 To stop the transmission of a virus, it is crucial to obtain a high vaccine coverage and immunisation in the population.
-The more people are successfully immunised, the better we can fully erase the disease.
-A high vaccine coverage also allows to protect vulnerable people with a weakened immune system – which responds poorly to vaccines – and who are at risk of developing complications upon infection.
+The more people are successfully immunised, the better we can control the disease.
+A high vaccine coverage can also allow to protect vulnerable people with a weakened immune system – which responds poorly to vaccines – and who are at risk of developing complications upon infection.

 Our laboratory focuses on viruses for which the government has put in place large-scale vaccination programs, in order to control or eliminate certain diseases in the population (measles and rubella, for instance).
 We develop expertise for the laboratory diagnosis of these viral diseases.
 We monitor the different genotypes in circulation in order to understand the dynamics of the disease and to monitor outbreaks.
 We examine whether vaccine strains are still suited to offer protection against the prevailing strains circulating in the population and give advice to update vaccine strains when needed.
 Our research projects focus on vaccine efficiency and on the mechanisms of vaccine failure.